feima09/feima09.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>
 # Recent News
+- [2026/08] One paper is accepted by PR.

+- [2026/08] One paper is accepted by IEEE Transactions on Affective Computing.

 - [2026/07] We take 1st, 2nd, and 3rd place across three challenges at ACM MM 2026: EgoLink, AffectiveArt, and MPDD-AVG.

 - [2026/07] Four papers are accepted by ACM MM.